SABC 3: Programming

-SABC3 is the only SABC channel to feature a large proportion of international series.
-It has deals with studio companies in the US and various television networks in the UK to air some series with a few months' delay from their international airdates.
+SABC 3 has deals with studio companies in the US and various television networks in the UK to air some series with a few months' delay from their international airdates.

 Soapies, dramas and telenovelas

-The channel is known for its longest-running soapie Isidingo, and previously aired local dramas such as High Rollers, and popular international soaps Days of Our Lives and The Bold and the Beautiful, which SABC3 stopped airing because of financial constraints.
+The channel is known for its longest-running soapie Isidingo, and previously aired local dramas such as High Rollers, and popular international soaps Days of Our Lives and The Bold and the Beautiful, which SABC 3 stopped airing because of financial constraints.
 This upset viewers fond of the soapie and started a petition to keep the show running.
-The channel currently offers international dramas such as Knightfall, NCIS, House of Cards, MotherFatherSon, Line of Duty, El Chapo & Killing Eve.
-In April 2021, the channel introduced a new local drama "The Estate" as well as three new telenovelas like Orphans Of A Nation, The Bay and The Red Room.
+The channel currently offers international dramas such as Knightfall, NCIS, House of Cards, MotherFatherSon, Line of Duty, El Chapo, and Killing Eve.
+In April 2021, the channel introduced a new local drama The Estate and new telenovelas Orphans Of A Nation, The Bay and The Red Room.

 Children and education

 The channel has local children's content such as Challenge SOS, Talent on Track, Yum.Me and Hectic on 3, along with and international catalogue of kids and teens entertainment from Disney and Nickelodeon.
 This includes kids shows such as Mickey Mouse Clubhouse, Go Jetters and My Friends Tigger & Pooh, as well as teen shows such as Victorious, iCarly, Wizards of Waverly Place, Shake It Up, Cory in the House, Girl Meets World, Sam & Cat, Winx Club, Violetta, Polly Pocket, Kuu Kuu Harajuku, Sanjay and Craig, Henry Danger, Nowhere Boys, Noah & Saskia, Spellbinder, Spellbinder: Land of the Dragon Lord, Mortified, Legacy of the Silver Shadow, Crash Zone and Hectic on 3.
 Unlike its sister channels, SABC 3 has less programming from the SABC Education banner.